 (4) The Commission has power to do all things necessary or convenient to be done for or in connection with the performance of its functions under this Act.

-(5) This Act does not limit or otherwise affect the operation of the Wildlife Conservation Act 1950 in relation to the Commission or any other person.
+(5) This Act does not limit or otherwise affect the operation of the Biodiversity Conservation Act 2016 in relation to the Commission or any other person.

 (6) Subsection (5) does not apply to anything done under a production contract relating to departmental land if it is done in accordance with the relevant management plan.